Plantar Fasciitis Treatment Northcote

 Putting Your Feet First

-Have you ever woken up full of energy, only to have that enthusiasm crushed by aching feet the moment they touch the ground?
-Or maybe you’ve had the frustrating experience of finishing a run, only to be greeted with a sharp pain in your heels instead of the exhilaration of accomplishment.
-Whether you’ve encountered one or both of these scenarios, it’s probable that you’re familiar with plantar fasciitis— even if you haven’t identified it as such.
+Have you ever started your day excited and ready to go, only to be met with pain as soon as your feet hit the ground?
+Perhaps you’ve experienced the discomfort of finishing a jog and feeling a sharp pain in your heels instead of the satisfaction of a good workout.
+Whether it’s one or both of these situations, it’s likely that you’re familiar with plantar fasciitis— even if you haven’t realised it.

 Plantar Fasciitis Northcote